hexdreamer/tesseract-build/README.md

-# Making an OCR app for iOS or macOS, from scratch
+# Multilingual OCR for your for iOS or macOS project

-Welcome to our project on building and using Tesseract OCR in your Xcode projects.
-We started this project with the very strong philosophy that it should be easy to learn how to build a C or C++ library from source and then build an app on top of that.
+Welcome to our guide to building and using Tesseract OCR in an Xcode project.
+We started this project with the very strong philosophy that it should be easy to learn how to build a C or C++ library from source and then integrate the build products into an app.

-As the person tasked with creating this guide, I didn't know, and still don't know how to do a lot of what this guide requires.
-C is familiar, but I don't know it.
-I've used Xcode before, but that was like 10 years ago and I didn't have to deal with libraries, targets, and most of the details that go into making this project.
-And if that sounds familiar and you're unsure, hopefully this can guide you forward.
+The repo contains:

+- a skeleton folder structure for downloading and building the tools and libraries
+- all the configuration and build scripts
+- a simple test of the build phase
+- an Xcode project that imports the libraries and modules, and a basic iPad app that can recognize vertical Japanese and traditional Chinese

 ## Building from source